duythai3/ubuntu/ls.md

 This shows a long list with details (permissions, size, date, etc.).
 - Show hidden files: ls -a
 ```
+cd ~
 ls -a
 ```
-Now you will see files like .bashrc that are usually hidden.
+Now you will see files like .bashrc that are usually hidden.\
+On Ubuntu, files starting with '.' are hidden files.
 - Combine options: ls -la\
 You can put options together:
 ```